geonetwork/core-geonetwork/software_development/DEVELOPMENT.md

 Originally an anonymous class `AppHandlerServiceContext` is an adapter allowing code, such as initialization and shutdown, to make use of functionality that assumes a real service context is available.

-Jeeves and other initialization code makes use of an AppHandlerServiceContext during initlization:
+Jeeves and other initialization code makes use of an AppHandlerServiceContext during initialization:

 ```
 this.serviceContext = serviceManager.createAppHandlerServiceContext("manager", appContext);